ocolin/Wisdm/README.md

 ### <span style="color:green">GET</span> /availability/{id}/check

 This API has the parameters latitude and longitude, and is used to determine whether a specific property has line-of-sight to any radios.
 This API also accepts the additional parameter of height, to override the default height (in metres) of the client point.

+Availability Checkers are set up in the Admin section of the WISDM GUI.

 Returns a list of objects containing radios along with their possible RSL in dBm or null in the case of no signal or error, and result, which is a string containing either pass,failure or error.